juhp/rpmbuild-order/README.md

-Using the rpmbuild-order `deps` and `rdeps` commands the ordered dependencies and reverse dependencies of a package can be obtained within the current set of checked out package sources.
+Using the rpmbuild-order `deps` and `rdeps` commands the ordered dependencies and reverse dependencies of a package can be obtained within the current set of checked out package sources. ie If you have a directory with packages:
+`pkg1/ pkg2/ lib1/ lib2/ lib3/ misc1/`
+then the output of `rpmbuild-order deps pkg1` might be `lib1 lib3 pkg1`
+for example.

-The `render` command displays a graph of package dependencies using graphviz and X11 or optionally instead prints the dot format to stdout.
+The `render` command displays a graph of package dependencies using graphviz and X11 or can print the dot format to stdout.

 ## Library
 As of version 0.4, a library is also provided.

 There are two modules:

+- `Distribution.RPM.Build.Order` provides higher level functions for sorting packages in build dependency orders and output.
+It is built on top of:
 - `Distribution.RPM.Build.Graph` provides lower level functions for generating RPM dependency graphs
-- `Distribution.RPM.Build.Order` provides higher level functions for sorting packages in build dependency orders and output.

-Please see the documentation for more details.
+Please see their documentation for more details.

 ## Notes and known problems
 1. Given packages A, B, C, where C depends on B, and B depends on A,